HarishkumarSP/harishkumarsp/README.md

 ## Software Engineer

-- 🔭 React developer with 1.7yrs of working experience.
+- 🔭 React developer with professional working experience.
 - 🌱 Had experience with Node.js while worked on server side rendering.
 - 👯 I’m looking to collaborate with developers who will be same as of my mindset🤪
 <dl>